gravitational/teleport/rfd/0164-scoped-rbac.md

   parent_resource_group: /env/prod
 ```

-Centralized assignment should take precedence over any resource based one, in case of a conflict.
-By default all resources are assigned to the root - a cluster.
+By default, if unspecified, a resource is a member of a root-level - `/` cluster resource group.
+If specified by the resource, it won't be a member of a root `/` resource group.

-Resource groups are hierarchical, and we can refer to the lab resource group by its full path as `/env/prod/lab`.
+Resource groups are hierarchical, and we can refer to the `lab` resource group by its full path as `/env/prod/lab`.

 Most Teleport resources, with some exceptions, like users, SSO connectors can be a member of a resource group.

 We will list those resources separately below.

+##### Default Resource groups via auto-discovery

+Teleport can create resource groups if admins turn on auto discovery.
+This will significanly simplify configuration.

+Here are some of the resource groups that Teleport Discovery service will create:

+* For AWS, Teleport discovery service will place each computing resource in `/aws/[account-id]/[region]/[resource-type]/[resource-id]`.
+  + When EKS auto-discovery is on, this hierarchy will include discovered apps - `/aws/account-id/[region]/k8s/[cluster-name]/namespaces/[namespace]/[app-id]`
+* For Azure, Teleport will use Azure's hierarchy - `/azure/[management-group]/[subscription]/[resource-group]/[resource-type]/[resource-id]`
+* For GCP, we will use GCP hierarchy of `/gcp/[organization]/[folder]/[project]/[resource-type]/[resource-id]`

+Discovery service will create and remove these hierarchies based on the cloud state, and will create resources with `parent_resource_group` field to place them in those resource groups.

+If users are not happy with a default hierarchy, they can create a different one.

 #### Access Lists